Last updated on May 13th, 2020 at 09:50 am

 - An option for the investor to request that their investment be applied towards the issue of shares on a non-qualifying round.

 - A long-stop date to ensure the investment is applied towards the shares regardless of the funding outcome.
-In order for the advance investment to be a genuine subscription for shares and qualify for SEIS/EIS tax relief, HMRC have confirmed that the long-stop date must not exceed 12 months.
+In order for the advance investment to be a genuine subscription for shares and qualify for SEIS/EIS tax relief, HMRC have confirmed in their latest guidance dated 30 December 2019 that the long-stop date is not expected to be more than 6 months from the date of the agreement.
 The long-stop date should be linked to a long-stop conversion price, which is the price per share that is used for the conversion if there is no funding or exit event to provide a third-party valuation of the company.

 - Limited warranties to add protection to the company as in reality, smaller investments to early stage companies are unlikely to require heavy negotiation on warranties.